 Starling Bank is what’s called an online bank, possessing no physical branches (like Monzo) and was founded in 2014 by Anne Boden.

 Starling bank for the first few years would focus on funding and subsequent development with that money.

 This style of banking would help pave the way for new companies to take advantage of the changing market.

-The thought process behind this is why stick to the traditional and psychical banking style when you can essentially have a bank in your pocket?
+The thought process behind this is why stick to the traditional and psychical banking ‘model’ when you can essentially have a bank in your pocket?

-Besides innovation, Starling bank has managed to secure some important collaborations over the years, such as the Post Office.
+Besides innovation, Starling bank has managed to secure some important collaborations over the years, including the Post Office.